-We welcome articles from a range of disciplinary perspectives including (but not limited to) labour sociology, political economy, economic geography, urban planning, policy analysis and gender studies.
+We welcome articles from a range of disciplinary perspectives including (but not limited to) labour sociology, organisation studies, political economy, economic geography, urban planning, policy analysis and gender studies.
 Articles may draw on the authors’ original quantitative, qualitative or theoretical research but must demonstrate a clear contribution to knowledge and go beyond mere literature reviews.

 Work Organisation, Labour & Globalisation is an independent, international, inter-disciplinary peer-reviewed journal, founded in 2006.
 For more information please see https://wolg.wordpress.com